Transferring your files from one Mac to another is really easy with Migration Assistant. But what happens when you run into a problem?

 And don’t try to migrate from within Setup Assistant.

-Why Mac Migration Assistant Stuck Or Frozen Over WIFI?
+Why Mac Migration Assistant Stuck, Frozen Or Taking Forever Over WIFI?

 Here’s an example of a common situation sent in by a reader.

-It’s for sure annoying that Migration Assistant gives you little to go on while it’s working.
+It’s for sure annoying that Apple Migration Assistant gives you little to go on while it’s working.

 There are a few reasons why a Migration Assistant transfer can seem stuck or stalled.
 And the good news is that it may not be stuck at all.